firstdraft/appdev-lessons/lessons/css-book-notes.md

 - **Elements** tab to select different boxes
     - use arrow tool tip to select elements on the page and highlight in the dev tools
     - sub-tab **Styles** shows all CSS for the element!
-        - crossed out things are overwritten or invalid
+        - crossed out things are overwritten or invalid or **commented out in the code**
-        - can toggle styles on and off and add your own styles directly here! but be careful, because page refresh = **all work gone**
+        - can toggle styles on and off and add your own styles directly here! but be careful, because page refresh = all work gone
+        - **force element state** buttons to show state styles (e.g., hover)
+        - shift+click on color to cycle through different representations
+        - generally want color contrast > 4.5

+- firefox has some nice features that show *why* a style isn't working. stick with chrome but useful to have firefox for tricky debugging

+## Module 1: Rendering Logic I